AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 Libraries present yet another challenge.
 A number of generated specializations may be packaged in a library.
-When the library is added to another project, that project’s database may need to be made aware of the instantiations that are already available.
+When the library is added to another project, that project's database may need to be made aware of the instantiations that are already available.
 If not, and if the project creates some of its own points of instantiation for the specializations present in the library, duplicate instantiation may occur.